- What Homeowners Need To Know

 If the label is

-the salesperson to provide you with the carpet specification sheet.
-The
+the salesperson to provide you with a "Carpet Spec Sheet".
+This is a

-salesperson may have to call the manufacturer to get it, or call the carpet
+specifications regarding the carpet style in question.
+The carpet salesperson may have to call the manufacturer to get it, or call their

-mill representative to obtain the information you need.
+mill representative to obtain all the information you need.

-salesperson said carpet specifications are not available anymore!
+salesperson says Carpet Specifications are not available anymore!

 the internet.
-You may have to be patient and give the salesperson time to get
+You may need to be patient and give the salesperson sufficient time to

-refuses to get you the information you need, then you might want to shop
+refuses to obtain all the carpet specifications you need, then you might want to shop

 How is Carpet

-is graded by the quality of materials used, the fiber type, the fiber face weight, the tuft twist,
+is graded by the quality and configuration of the materials used including; the

-the pile density, the pile height and how well it is constructed overall
+the Pile Density Rating; the Pile Height; and how well it is constructed overall

 which carpet is the absolute best choice for a particular